Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Extending_Profinity/Scripting/index.md

 - [State](./Operations/State.md): For data persistence
 - [Console](./Operations/Console.md): For output and logging

-You can find out more about
+You can find out more about each in our [Operations](./Operations/index.md) documentation.

 ## Next Steps

-1. Review the [Supported Languages](./SupportedLanguages/index.md) guide to help select the right language for you
+1. Review the [Supported Languages](./Supported_Languages/index.md) guide to help select the right language for you
-2. Learn about [Script Types](./ScriptTypes/index.md) to determine what script style might be most suitable
+2. Learn about [Script Types](./Script_Types/index.md) to determine what script style might be most suitable
-3. Explore the available [Operations](./Operations/Console.md) and things you can do with Scripts
+3. Explore the available [Operations](./Operations/index.md) and things you can do with Scripts
-4. Explore our [API Guide](../APIs/index.md) for other ways to integrate and extend Profinity
 4. Try creating your first script